-What is Laminar flow / boundary Layer / Viscous Drag?
+What is Laminar Flow/Boundary Layer/Viscous Drag?

 Discflo’s Disc Pump is based on a non-contact, non-impingement technology.
-The operating principles behind the Disc Pump is boundary layer-viscous drag.
+The operating principle behind the Disc Pump is boundary layer-viscous drag.
 Its application to pumps commercially is new, but it has been used widely in fluid engineering for over 100 years.
 A common example of this principle is the phenomenon of pressure drop or friction losses through a pipe system.

 Examination of the cross-section of a pipe under laminar (non-turbulent) flow conditions shows that layers of liquid travel at different velocities.
 The stationary pipe exerts a ‘drag’ force on the flowing liquid.
-The velocity of the layer adjacent to the pipe is zero, an effect known as ‘boundary layer’.
-Successive layers flow increasingly fast with the highest velocities at the center point between the pipe walls.
+The velocity of the layer adjacent to the pipe is zero, an effect known as the ‘boundary layer’.
+Successive layers flow increasingly fast with the highest velocities at the centre point between the pipe walls.

 This is essentially the same boundary layer-viscous drag principle that is used by the Disc Pump.
 The pump ‘impeller’ comprises a series of parallel discs called the Discpac.
-As the discs rotate, they create drag and an initial boundary layer of fluid adheres to their surfaces as flow enters the pump.
+As the discs rotate, they create drag and an initial boundary layer of fluid adheres to their surfaces as the flow enters the pump.

 Discflo’s advantages over centrifugal and PC pumps